Khanda Manda Yoga

 History of Khanda Manda Yoga

-Practice of Khanda Manda Yoga
+Practice of Physical Khanda Manda Yoga

 Benefits of Khanda Manda Yoga

-The benefits of the physical Khanda Manda Yoga are many, including imperviousness to any weapon, and even physical immortality.
+There are several benefits of the physical Khanda Manda Yoga, including imperviousness to any weapon, and even physical immortality.
 The evolvement of Khanda Manda Yoga was to abolish the love for body.
-One can only perform Khanda Manda Yoga, once he has developed certain objectivity about his body.
-Khanda Manda Yoga is possible once the sadhak have full control over his Kundalini Shakti.
-However, the mental Khanda Manda Yoga is somewhat different; it has to be done with thought.
+One can only perform Khanda Manda Yoga, after they have developed certain objectivity about their own body.
+Khanda Manda Yoga is possible once the sadhak has achieved full control over his Kundalini Shakti.

 Share this Article: